Cancer Biology & Genetics Program

 The Tammela lab is interested in understanding the remarkable phenotypic heterogeneity of cancer cells within tumors.
-We approach this question using a combination of sophisticated genetically engineered mouse models, single cell transcriptomics, tracing and ablation of distinct tumor cell lineages, CRISPR-mediated gene regulation, and advanced imaging techniques.
+We approach this question using a combination of sophisticated genetically engineered mouse models, single-cell approaches, tracing and ablation of distinct tumor cell lineages, CRISPR-mediated gene regulation, and advanced imaging techniques.
 We utilize the exceptional resources developed by our MSK collaborators, such as organoids and xenografts, for the translation of our findings into new treatments for human cancer.
 Our goal is to discover pathways that drive distinct cellular phenotypes and to develop new therapeutic concepts aimed at reducing cellular heterogeneity in tumors.

 Tuomas Tammela, MD, PhD

-- Cancer biologist Tuomas Tammela investigates cellular heterogeneity in lung, pancreatic and colon cancers.
+- Cancer biologist Tuomas Tammela investigates cellular heterogeneity in lung and pancreatic cancers.

 - Massachusetts Institute of Technology: Postdoctoral Fellowship